hyxdppt/hyx-vue-ts-music/README.md

 # hyx-vue-ts-music
-try to creat a new project and commit a start project with vue & ts
+try to create a new project and commit a start project with vue & ts

 Hello Github!